-We have audited the consolidated financial statements of Perfect Holding SA and its subsidiaries (the Group), which comprise the consolidated income statements, consolidated balance sheets, consolidated statements of changes in equity and consolidated statements of cash flows as at December 31, 2020 and for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Perfect Holding SA and its subsidiary (the Group), which comprise the consolidated income statement for the year ended December 31, 2021, consolidated balance sheet as at December 31, 2021, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the consolidated financial statements (pages 22 to 37) give a true and fair view of the consolidated financial position of the Group as at December 31, 2020 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with Swiss GAAP FER and comply with Swiss law.
+In our opinion, the consolidated financial statements (pages 22 to 34) give a true and fair view of the consolidated financial position of the Group as at December 31, 2021 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with Swiss GAAP FER and comply with Swiss law.